Masai Mara

 Kenya Camping Accommodation

-Lake Nakuru is a relatively small park and thus has limited camping facilities within the park.
-However there are optional campsites around the park and budget hotels located in Nakuru town.
+Lake Nakuru is a relatively compact national park, which results in a limited number of camping facilities available within its boundaries.
+Nevertheless, there are alternative campsites situated around the park, as well as budget accommodations in Nakuru town.

-Campsite facilities at Amboseli national park are limited and located outside the park’s perimeter but a short driving distance to the various park entrance gates.
-The campsites offer tented camps or you can opt for the ground camping experience.
+Budget campsites at Amboseli National Park are somewhat limited and situated outside the park’s boundaries.
+However, the camps are within a short driving distance from the various entrance gates.
+Significantly visitors can choose between tented accommodations or a more traditional ground camping experience.

-The tented camps have beds, beddings, mosquito nets, flush toilets and hot showers.
-Beddings are changed every morning and you are also provided with a towel.
-A tent can accommodate one, two or three people.
+The tented camps are equipped with beds, bedding, mosquito nets, flush toilets and hot showers.
+Bedding is refreshed daily, and guests are provided with towels.
+Each tent can accommodate one to three individuals.

 Know Your Parks / Lakes